marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 The registry address is hardcoded into all contracts via the `constructor` at deploy time.
 If we have to update the registry (read: re-deploy under new address), **all** our contracts would need to be either upgraded, if possible, or re-deployed to point to the new registry.

-This is doable, but very painful.
+This is doable but very painful.
 This scenario is very unlikely because this contract is very simple and we can reasonably expect that there won't be any issues with it.

-The `owner` address of the registry contract is very important, as changing the addresses in the registry can allow for a wide variety of attacks on our ecosystem.
+The `owner` address of the registry contract is essential, as changing the addresses in the registry can allow for a wide variety of attacks on our ecosystem.

 ### BrickblockAccount